jmacadie/aoc-rs/README.md

 ## Structure

 Each day is it's own binary which can be found in subfolders.
-Go here to run (or test) the days and get the actual answers.
+Go here to run (or test) the days, and get the actual answers.

 * [2015](2015)
 * [2016](2016)